tenstorrent/aplic/README.md

 ## Instantiating a Child domain

-Here we must pass a parent domain to the createDomain method.
+We must pass a parent domain to the createDomain method.
 Here's sample code instantiating a supervisor privilege domain at domain slot 1:

 ```
+  isMachine = false;
   auto child = aplic.createDomain(root, addr + 1*stride, isMachine);
 ```

 The createDomain method will return a nullptr if the given address is not valid or if it is already occupied by another domain.